a-allen/html5-live-code-form-engine/README.md

 ### Note
 The application architecture used here is not an ideal architecture for a production scale application.
 I have used some shortcuts and choose not to abstract certain code into an overly modular setup for ease of presentation to first time Angular developers.

-for any questions please contact me at <austin.cornelio@gmail.com>
+Any questions, please contact me at <austin.cornelio@gmail.com>